This post may contain affiliate links. For more information, please read my disclosure policy.

-Every year it happens.
-I look around the house after Christmas and realize the house is a mess.
 Did I say mess?
 I mean it’s filthy!
-Bits and pieces of popcorn lay on the sofa.
-Empty glasses with congealed eggnog are scattered throughout the living room.
-Shreds of wrapping paper poke out from under the chairs.
+Bits and pieces of popcorn on the sofa.
+Empty glasses with congealed milk are scattered throughout the living room.
+Shreds of paper poking out from under the chairs.

 Nothing is worse than walking into the kitchen to find the counters covered with dirty dishes.
 You can’t mix up pancakes.
 You can’t fry bacon.
 The kitchen is a disaster!